finalfreq/JS-Pizzeria/README.md

 Luigis-pizzeria.html
 ```

-Once the page has loaded feel free to read the home page, once you are ready to create a pizza click the CYO button.
-On the next page you can add the size of the pizza you'd like and the toppings.
+Once the page has loaded feel free to read the home page, once you are ready to create a pizza click the "CYO" button.
+On the next page you can add the size of the pizza you'd like and the toppings of your choice.
+From there click the "Bake" button to take you to the order completion page.

 ### Bug reports